Planning a marketing campaign can be trickier than it seems at first.

-Working out a budget for a marketing campaign should be a collaborative exercise.
+Working out a budget for marketing expenses should be a collaborative exercise.
 By getting others involved, you’ll not only avoid any surprises further down the line, but you’ll benefit from all the great ideas your wider team will have to kick in.

 However, this shouldn’t be too time-consuming.
 A good approach is to put together a rough draft and send it around for feedback.
 This way, when you actually roll out the campaign, you’ll have a sense of wider ownership.

-And now, without further ado, here are five excellent - and totally free - budgeting templates.
+And now, without further ado, here are five excellent - and totally free - budget proposal templates.